 Whether you have a few days or a few months to unpack Ubud, Bali, I maintain that the best way to connect with any new place is to explore with your feet and your mouth.
-Below is a compilation of my favourites condensed into an Ubud food tour with both low-cost and backpacker-level-extravagant stops.
+Below is a compilation of my favourite Indonesian dishes condensed into an Ubud food tour with both low-cost and backpacker-level-extravagant stops.
 If you’re looking to experience this city beyond the touristy Monkey Forest, on your own terms, this self-guided walk takes you off the beaten path into serene rice fields with quaint cafes and cuts through bustling city streets to ideal vantage points.

 - Total walking time: 1.5 hours

 - Total budget: less than 40USD or 540,000IDR

 More than likely, your day in Ubud begins with the requisite backpacker hostel free banana pancake.
 Let this simple luxury become your tour’s Stop Zero.
 If nothing else, it’ll help justify a fancy cocktail later on.
 Regardless of what’s for breakfast, you’ll want some fuel for the 7 kilometres of walking ahead.
 Good walking shoes and preparation for the hot direct sun are critical.
 A good book to slow down each stop is highly recommended!

 Hail a taxi to whisk you to paradise.
 Head toward the Pyramids of Chi and in less than 10 minutes, it feels like you’re civilizations away from the urban chaos.
 Continue about 100 meters past Pyramids of Chi in search of an unmarked narrow stone-paved path on the left.